Quadrantal/WolfKey/README.md

     You can install PostgreSQL using Homebrew:

     ```sh
-    brew install postgresql
+    Mac: brew install postgresql
-    #for Windows users, go to <https://www.postgresql.org/download/windows/> and download the official installer
+    Windows: go to <https://www.postgresql.org/download/windows/> and download the official installer
+    Windows (Simpler option): go to <https://github.com/garethflowers/postgresql-portable/releases/tag/v10.4.1> and run the .exe in the .zip

     ```

     After installation, start the PostgreSQL service: